yenksam/Impurities-detection-in-EBN-using-U-Net-AE-models/README.md

-Impurities Detection in Edible Bird’s Nest using U-net & AE model
+Impurities Detection in Edible Bird’s Nest using U-net & AE models

 This project develops custom U-Net & AE models to detect impurities in edible bird’s nest images.